Pizan1313/PetProjects/Determination of the value of cars/README.md

 - <code>LastSeen</code>: the date when the listing was last seen The dataset is assumed to be available for analysis.

-The following columns were removed from the original dataset as they were deemed not relevant to the assessment of the car's value:

-- DateCrawled: the date when the data was crawled
-- DateCreated: the date when the listing was created
-- NumberOfPictures: the number of pictures in the listing
-- PostalCode: the postal code for the location of the vehicle
-- LastSeen: the date when the listing was last seen

-It was decided to remove the PostalCode column as it was considered too precise and replaced with a more general location, such as city or region, to avoid overfitting and consider the user's location in predicting the car's value.
+The data contains columns that do not affect the real assessment of the car, such as DateCrawled, DateCreated, NumberOfPictures, PostalCode, and LastSeen.
+To minimize data processing time and reduce unnecessary noise, these columns were removed.
+The Zip code column was also excluded as it was considered too precise for location information, and it was suggested to use city or region-level data from open sources for better predictions.

+There were also missing values in several columns, including VehicleType, FuelType, Gearbox, and Model.
+Two approaches were used to handle these missing values: inserting values based on the available information and deleting rows with missing values.
+The effectiveness of these approaches will be evaluated during model analysis to determine the best data preprocessing method.

 ## Libraries Used
 The following Python libraries were utilized in this project: